rodneyshupe/Cookbook/Recipes/SoupsAndStews/FrenchOnionSoup.rst

    brown, 15 to 20 minutes, reducing heat to medium if onions are browning too quickly.
 Continue to cook, stirring frequently, until pot bottom is coated with dark crust, 6 to 8 minutes, adjusting heat as necessary.
-(Scrape any fond that collects on spoon back into onions.)
+(Scrape any fond that bcollects on spoon back into onions.)
 Stir in 1/4 cup water, scraping pot bottom to loosen crust, and cook until water evaporates and pot bottom has formed another dark crust, 6 to 8 minutes.
 Repeat process of deglazing 2 or 3 more